Queen (1795 ship): Career

-EIC voyage #2 (1799–1801): Timins sailed on 26 June 1799 for Madras.
+EIC voyage #3 (1799–1801): Timins sailed on 26 June 1799 for Madras.
 Homeward bound, Queen left Madras on 10 October 1800, reached the Cape on 2 December and St Helena on 29 January 1801, and arrived at the Downs on 10 April.
 For this voyage Queen's ownership changed from Urquhart to P. Dawson.

 On her return to England, Queen began trading with the West Indies under a new master, but still with Pl Dawson as owner.
 Her trade became London–Surinam.
 On 10 June 1801, Captain Alfred Nicholas acquired a letter of marque.
 On 21 June Queen sailed from Portsmouth as part of a convoy for the West Indies under the escort of HMS Garland.
-Garland was also conveying Admiral Robert Montague to Jamaica.
+Garland was also conveying Admiral Robert Montagu to Jamaica.

 Lloyd's Register for 1803 shows Queen's master changing from Nicholas to W. Stonehouse, and her owner from Dawson to Sherriff & Co.

 Although there was a Queen that was returning from Demarara to London when she had to put into Bermuda in distress.
 There this ship was surveyed, condemned as unseaworthy, and sold for breaking up.
 However, her master was Pearson, and it is not clear from either Lloyd's Register or the Register of shipping which vessel this was.

 Both registers continued to carry Queen for some more years, with changes to the information, suggesting that they were not simply maintaining stale data.
 The data below are from Lloyd's Register.

 On 3 April 1811 Queen, Harrison, master, was sailing from Buenos Aires when she had to put into Rio de Janeiro because of leaking.
 Some of her cargo had to be landed.